Treasury technology 2026-2030: Data, real-time systems, and the future of digital treasury

 Best Treasury Management Systems (TMS) and treasury software solutions in 2026

 As treasurers modernise, choosing the right software providers is critical.
-Here are the leading treasury solutions for treasurers in 2026:
+Leading solutions include:

-1. Kyriba – Cloud-native TMS offering cash, risk, and payments with strong AI-driven forecasting and API connectivity.
+Kyriba – Cloud-native TMS with robust AI-driven forecasting and API connectivity.
+Ideal for real-time insights and predictive analytics.

-3. FIS Treasury (Quantum & Integrity) – Trusted for complex global cash and risk management.
+FIS Treasury (Quantum & Integrity) – Designed for complex treasury operations with deep functionality in payments, risk, and compliance.

 When selecting treasury software, best practice is to adopt a modular approach, combining core TMS platforms with niche providers for specialised needs (e.g. fraud prevention, bank mandate management).